nesi/perf-training/_lessons/python-scatter/04b-openmp.md

 One way to speed up your application is using the available resources more efficiently.
 This approach was used while porting our Python code to C/C++ by removing the interpreter's overhead.
 Here we will improve performance by using more resources instead.

-Most modern computers have multi-core CPUs and we can use two or more of these cores to execute instructions in parallel.
-All cores in one CPU can access the same, shared memory.
+Most modern computers have multi-core CPUs.
+All cores of a CPU can access the same, shared memory.
+Furthermore, all the CPUs belonging (36-40 cores) to a node also share the same memory.
+We can use two or more of these cores to execute multiple instructions in parallel.

 ## What is OpenMP